-The following APIs and extension points are deprecated, and will be removed in Puppet 5.0.
+These APIs and extension points are deprecated, and will be removed in future releases.

 Puppet Faces is a private API

-Puppet::Indirector::Face classes are private APIs, and we won’t be documenting or supporting them.
-Please don’t use them.
-If you want to develop CLI applications that use Puppet’s data, you should:
+Puppet::Indirector::Face classes are private APIs, and we don’t document or support them.
+Don’t use them.
+Instead, to develop command line applications that use Puppet’s data:

-- Pick a popular, well-maintained Ruby framework for CLI apps, like Thor or Commander.
+- Pick a popular, well-maintained Ruby framework for CLI apps, such as Thor or Commander.

 - Use Puppet’s public Ruby APIs to access its settings and data.
-See the developer documentation for comprehensive info about the classes and methods available for this.
+See the developer documentation for information about the classes and methods available for this.

-- Distribute your application as a Gem or native package, not as a Puppet module.
+- Distribute your application as a Gem or native package, instead of as a Puppet module.

-- If you really want your command to be available as a
+- To make your command available as a

 Resource type and provider APIs

-Puppet::Type.newtype.
-It will be removed in Puppet 5.0.
+Puppet.newtype method will be removed in a future release.
 Update any custom resource types to use